reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 		- A doesn't desire F, but they engage in an informal agreement that clearly indicated that F would be done to them (honor cultures, gangs, etc.).
 A implicit agrees to F iff they perform a behavior X whereby:
 			- There is a clear standard that F is the consequence for X,
 			- Performing X is optional, and they are not coerced into doing X.
+	- Revoked
+		- E.g. to enforce contracts
 - Impairment:
 	- Lack of rationality
 	- Lack of information
-	- (maybe this isn't sufficient, maybe we also need A to prefer to be coerced under the condition that they are irrational/uninformed; otherwise, this force may not be permissible)
+	- Maybe this isn't sufficient, maybe we also need A to prefer to be coerced under the condition that they are irrational/uninformed; otherwise, this force may not be permissible
 - Rectification: Compensation for constraints imposed
 	- Past physical damages
-	- Excess resource usage
+	- Excess resource usage AND others attempt to access their fair share but are prevented
+	- Mandated safety nets in societies where a person is worse-off due to the presence of a state or economic system.
 - Forced Compensation: taking someone's resources and compensating them, only if:
 	- The portion taken is too small to cause large harm to the person's interests (e.g. in taxation)
 	- The person is compensated for the transaction in the same resources
 	- E.g. taxation to support welfare.
 If we didn't, we would have to pay for prisons, etc. Of course, this needs to be balanced against creating poor incentives for unfit reproduction.
+- The preconditions for basic democracy don't require democratic support
+	- Assuming they *did* require democratic support, we would still need these in place to know if they had democratic support.
+	- Courts, Voting Infrastructure
+	- Police protection to provide safe access for citizens to vote
+	- Education
+		- Otherwise, people might not know they have the right to vote
+		- They might not know what's good for them
+		- They might be coerced non-violently by others
+	- The goal is to make sure everyone's interests are taken into consideration during voting, not to make sure everyone has equal opportunity to a good life.
+		- So, if food is provided (not sure if it should be), it's not to prevent people from dying.
+It's to prevent people from being manipulated out of hunger which leads to their interests not being expressed in the political system.
+		- Similar considerations may apply to provide for healthcare.
+	- Conditions necessary:
+		- Not offering provisions by the government would result in people not having them.
+So they don't need to be provided if the private sector can account for it.
+		- They don't require democratic support.
-- Unwanted Externalities
+- Unwanted Economic Externalities
+	- Justification
+		- The justification here is different from the justification for protection.
+		- I.e. it doesn't matter that it is a minor constraint to alleviate major restrictions. even if applying minor constraints to alleviate minor constraints is not generally justifiable, it's justifiable in this case because of its contractual nature.
+Contracts only get their validity from consensual support.
 	- Requirements:
 		- Most people in a region prefer the opportunities to form contracts with features X
 		- Most people are incentivized such that their actions in the market make it impossible for contracts of feature X to succeed